microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/detect-cyzfc-activity.md

 Once established on a target's device, the attackers used a malicious DLL named *cyzfc.dat* to execute additional payloads.
 They would call a function in the malicious DLL via the legitimate Windows process, [rundll32.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/rundll32), to connect directly to their command-and-control (C2) servers.

-The following queries detect activity associated with the malicious DLL, cyzfc.dat., used in this campaign.
+The following queries detect various activity associated with the malicious DLL used in this campaign.

 ## Query